thomas097/Haemodynamic-Optimization-Reinforcement-Learning/data/mimic-iii/mimic-code/README.md

-Courtesy of Roggeveen et al. Original source code can be found at https://github.com/LucaMD/SRL
+Original source code by Roggeveen et al. can be found at https://github.com/LucaMD/SRL